HAA Lets You Buy and Store Gold With More Options and Lower Costs

 One can always completely sidestep the reporting issue altogether by simply choosing the New York or Salt Lake City vault; nothing foreign about those!

-The Hard Assets Alliance is different than the other gold storage firms and gold dealers we have reviewed.
+We hope you have found through The Hard Assets Alliance review that this different than the other gold storage firms and gold dealers we have evaluated and used ourselves.

 With HAA you have more options for secure, fully insured storage and yet can have the metals delivered to you at any time you desire.